 Ultimately, vision insurance isn’t about the savings — it’s also about your overall well-being.
 Regular eye exams can help catch vision-impairing conditions early enough, including glaucoma, cataracts, and macular degeneration.

 Eye doctors are often the first to detect underlying health conditions that your primary care doctor may overlook.
 For instance, a routine eye exam can point to the discovery of diabetes or hypertension in its early stages.

 Your vision insurance plan may also give you access to hundreds of eyeglass styles and a wide selection of brand names.
 You’ll save more when you pick frames from your plan’s featured brand list.
 Exclusive pricing is also available for lens enhancements like impact resistance, multifocal lenses, anti-glare coating, and scratch resistance.

 Routine vision exams are important even if you have a Medicare plan, but the vision benefits will vary depending on your plan.
 Vision care isn’t covered in some cases.
 Medicare Part A doesn’t cover routine vision exams.
 Medicare Part B covers some vision care excluding routine vision plans.
-Find out what kind of coverage you’re eligible for before seeking eye care.
+Find out what coverage you’re eligible for before seeking eye care.

 The Best Vision Insurance in Utah